-Access to Desire2Learn (D2L), HGTC's student portal for course materials.
-WaveNet and D2L email access.
+Access to Desire2Learn (D2L), HGTC's student portal for course materials. myHGTC and college email access.

 STUDENT IDENTIFICATION VERIFICATION

 Students enrolled in online courses will be required to participate in a minimum of one (1) proctored assignment and/or one (1) virtual event to support student identification verification.
 Please refer to your Instructor Information Sheet for information regarding this requirement.